Understanding Certifications for Electronic Hardware Products

 In this case you could either purchase a pre-certified USB charger to bundle with your product, or you could require the customer to supply their own USB charging source.

 The same is true if your product uses a non-USB charger such as a wall adapter power supply.
 In this case, once again the UL certification requirement falls on the wall adapter since it plugs directly into the AC electrical outlet.

 Most product liability insurance companies, as well as most large retail chains, will require that your product be UL certified even if it doesn’t plug directly into an AC outlet.
-Most larger retailers will require it just as an extra margin of safety.
+Larger retailers will require it as an extra margin of safety.

 UL certification can be quite complex and confusing because of the numerous types of UL certifications.

-If your product does plug directly into a AC electrical outlet then I highly suggest you bring on a UL expert to review the design before you proceed too far with development.
+If your product does plug directly into an AC electrical outlet then I highly suggest you consult with an expert on UL certification to review the design before you proceed too far with development.

 CSA (Canadian Standards Association)

 CSA (Canadian Standards Association) is an alternative to UL certification and is valid in both Canada and the United States.

 CE (Conformité Européenne) Marking

 CE marking is required for the majority of products marketed in Europe.